firmata/protocol/pingroups-proposal.md

 states across a set of digital lines (eg: [https://www.sparkfun.com/products/8653](https://www.sparkfun.com/products/8653) )

-When you want to issue an equivalent of a digitalWrite to a group of pins, you'll then issue a 7-bit byte that provides the states of the pins collectively.
+When you want to issue an equivalent of a digitalWrite to a group of pins, you'll then issue a sequence of 7-bit bytes that provides the states of the pins collectively.
 This will save several calls to digital write and allow them to be done in one group.

 Reads will work the same way but return a byte with the states of all of the pins.